Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Methods

 With the quasi-equilibrium assumption at precipitate-matrix interfaces that determines the driving force of diffusion flux~\cite{perez2005gibbsthomson,perez2008implementation}, these rates present a relationship:

 where $\Delta G_n$ is the free energy of formation for a cluster of size $n$, composed of Mg and Zn atoms:

-Although the accurate description of multicomponent clusters in Al-Mg-Zn alloys requires treating $\Delta G_n$ as a function of both $n_{\text{Mg}}$ and $n_{\text{Zn}}$, we adopt a fixed Zn/Mg ratio of 2 to reduce complexity and ensure computational efficiency.
-This Zn/Mg ratio in Mg-Zn clusters is almost consistent with the recent findings of Liu \textit{et al.}~\cite{liu2024revisiting}.
+Although the accurate description of multicomponent clusters in Al-Mg-Zn alloys requires treating $\Delta G_n$ as a function of both $n_{\text{Mg}}$ and $n_{\text{Zn}}$, to reduce complexity and ensure computational efficiency, we adopt a fixed Zn/Mg ratio of 2, with the rationale explained in the Discussion section.
 The enthalpy of formation $\Delta H_n$ is modeled using a fitting function~\cite{miyoshi2019temperaturedependent}:

 where $A=-0.969$ eV, $B=-0.250$ eV, $C=0.605$ eV, $D=-0.044$ eV, $p=0.952$, and $q=63$ are fitting parameters from the \ac{SA} simulation results.
 For the entropy term $\Delta S_n$, we only consider the configurational entropy contributions when solute atoms are in dilute solid solutions: